-TARC 2018 features a special 101st spot at the TARC Finals for a team judged to have had the best outreach program among teams who submitted outreach applications, but would not have already made the cut-off to attend the finals.
+TARC 19 features a special 101st spot at the Finals for a team judged to have had the best outreach program, but would not have already made the cut-off to attend the finals.
 To be eligible, the team had to submit an outreach program application and fly at least two valid qualifying flights.
-A special award for the team with the best overall outreach program among all teams will be awarded at the National Finals.
+A special award for the team with the best overall outreach program among all teams will be awarded at the

+National Finals.
 We will recognize the winner of the overall outreach competition at the Finals.
 The winning team will receive a plaque and a cash prize of \$500.